h3nnn4n/wikipedia_frequency_list/Readme.md

 # TODO

 - [ ] Properly parse the XML file
-- [ ] Fix decompression not working
+- [x] Fix decompression not working
 - [ ] Fix download progress bar to show ETA and %%s
+- [ ] Fix decompression progress bar to show the actual progress (instead of whatever it is showing right now)
 - [ ] Fix processing progress bar to show the actual progress (instead of whatever it is showing right now)
 - [ ] Support resuming partial downloads
 - [ ] Support resuming decompression